mtrevisan/Boxon/CONTRIBUTING.md

 If you have a question about this project, how to use it, or just need clarification about something:
 * Open an Issue at https://github.com/mtrevisan/Boxon/issues
 * Provide as much context as you can about what you're running into.
 * Provide OS version, processor speed, RAM amount, etc., depending on what seems relevant.
-If not, please be ready to provide these information if maintainers ask for them.
+If not, please be ready to provide this information if maintainers ask for them.

 Once it's filed:
 * The project team will [label the issue](#label-issues).
 * Someone will try to have a response soon.
 * If you or the maintainers don't respond to an issue for 30 days, the [issue will be closed](#clean-up-issues-and-prs).<br>
   If you want to come back to it, reply (once, please), and we'll reopen the existing issue.
-Please avoid filing new issues as extensions of one you already made.
+Please avoid filing new issues as extensions of the one you already made.

 <a name="report-an-error-or-bug"></a>
 ## Report an error or bug
 If you run into an error or bug with the project:
 * Open an Issue at https://github.com/mtrevisan/Boxon/issues
 * Include *reproduction steps* that someone else can follow to recreate the bug or error on their own.
 * Provide OS version, processor speed, RAM amount, etc., depending on what seems relevant.
-If not, please be ready to provide these information if maintainers ask for them.
+If not, please be ready to provide this information if maintainers ask for them.

 Once it's filed:
 * The project team will [label the issue](#label-issues).